 Mapping Meeting Types to CRM Fields

-If you have connected GReminders with a CRM such as Salesforce, Hubspot, Redtail, Pipedrive or others, you can “MAP” Meeting Types to objects and fields.
+If you have connected GReminders with a CRM such as Salesforce, Hubspot, Pipedrive or others, you can “MAP” Meeting Types to objects and fields.
+(Note: for GReminders users who are also Redtail users, this mapping is built into the Redtail integration for you, so you don’t need to follow this step.)

 For example if you want to map the Meeting Type field to the Event Object and Custom Field of your CRM Meeting Type, you can do so.
-Navigate to Org Settings > Integrations > choose your CRM and map the Meeting Type field to your CRM field:
+Navigate to Org Settings > Integrations > choose your CRM and map the Meeting Type field to your CRM field under the CRM Object:

 You will be able to use GReminder’s native reports for Meeting Type insights.